corradinigiovanni/bootei/README.md

 c(p_perm = p_perm, p_bootei = p_bootei)
 ```

+## Vignettes

+An introductory vignette illustrating the use of BOOTEI on the Soybean dataset
+is available via `browseVignettes("bootei")`.

 ## Notes

 - `R` = number of Monte Carlo permutations (increase for final runs).